• Skip to primary navigation

 Once the complaint is submitted, the Office will review it to determine if the state Attorney General wants to take legal action.

-If you have an issue with education or services provided by the local schools, you will more likely be addressing your complaint to the federal government.
-If either instance does not get resolved to your satisfaction, you may file a lawsuit, although Delaware does not allow civil suits over public accommodations.
+If you have an issue with education or services provided by the local schools, you are more likely to address your complaint to the federal government.
+If either instance is not resolved satisfactorily, you may file a lawsuit, although Delaware does not allow civil suits over public accommodations.

 The Delaware cerebral palsy lawsuit filing process can be confusing and intimidating.
 But if you understand the process and stages better, you can feel more confident seeking justice for your child, especially with the right lawyer to guide you.